thisismydesign/cryptofolio/README.md

 ### API

-`npm test | grep -A 1 GET` and possible manual entries marked with `+`
+`npm test | grep -A 1 GET` and possible manual entries marked with `x`

 ```
 GET /:name/assets
   ✓ responds with a list of assets for given exchange
---

 GET /:name/balances/:key/:secret
   ✓ responds with a list of balances for given exchange user
---

 GET /:name/balances/:key/:secret/:currency
   ✓ responds with a list of balances for given exchange user including conversion pairs for and value in desired currency
---

 GET /:name/exchange_pairs/:from_currency/:to_currency
   ✓ responds with a list of exchange pairs and their exchange multiplier
---

 GET /
   ✓ responds with a list of exchanges
---

 GET /:name/pairs
   ✓ responds with a list of pairs for given exchange
---

 GET /:name/ticker/:pair
   ✓ responds with the ticker for given pair
---

 GET /:name/balances/:key/:secret/:currency/sum
   x responds with balance sum in desired currency
 ```

 ## JS framework for dummies